 As fall slowly fades away and winter appears on our doorsteps, it’s time to start stocking up on hearty and flavourful soups to cozy up for the chilly and winter nights ahead.
 To me, squash and pumpkin are defining flavors of the fall and winter season.
 Although I am not a fan of pumpkin pie, I really could devour a bowl of this deliciously creamy butternut squash soup.

 Growing up, pumpkin and squash weren’t really my favorite vegetables.
 However, I feel like after moving away from home, I have grown to love this vegetable and really learned to admire its sweet potato like qualities.
 Believe me, once the coconut milk infuses with the softness of the roasted squash and garlic, you get this unbelievably velvety texture that just makes it irresistible.
 For this recipe, I used about half a squash, but if you are making a bigger batch, do adjust your ingredients.
 Play around with the flavors and add something crispy on the top to give it a bit of crunch.
 Let me know if this soup warmed your heart as much as it warmed mine!

-First, heat your oven to 375 degrees Fahrenheit.
-Then line a baking tray with parchment paper and lay out the chopped squash.
-Drizzle the oil and sprinkle salt, pepper, thyme, chili and the unpeeled cloves of garlic and mix together with the squash.
+STEPS First, heat your oven to 375 degrees Fahrenheit.
+Then line a baking tray with parchment paper and lay out the peeled and chopped squash.
+Drizzle the oil and sprinkle salt, pepper, thyme, chili, and the unpeeled cloves of garlic and mix together with the squash.
 Once your oven is heated, place the tray into the oven for about 30 minutes.

 I love adding a bit of crunch to my soup, so I drizzled a little coconut milk and added some crispy fried onions, but you can add crackers or croutons if you like.
 I hope you enjoy!